Alaska Airlines Lost and Found Guide (What to Expect)

 Related: What Happens if Your Item Is Not Allowed Through TSA Security?
 Can You Get It Back?

-For items lost in and about the airport facility
+For items lost in or around the airport facility

 In the event that you have not misplaced the item on a flight or any of the TSA designated areas mentioned above then your lost item will probably find its way to the airport’s Lost and Found Counter… yes each airport authority also has its own lost and found department it may be associated with the airport police department.